319 Leona: Slow rotator and tumbler

 This makes Leona one of the Top 100 slowest rotators known to exist.
 The astronomers also detected a non-principal axis rotation seen in distinct rotational cycles in successive order.
 This tumbling also gives an alternative candidate period solution of 1084±10 hours, one of the longest periods ever measured.
-It is the third-largest tumbler known to exists (also see List of tumblers).
+It is the third-largest tumbler known to exist (also see List of tumblers).

 Previous observations of Leona gave a much shorter period between 6 and 15 hours, which demonstrates the intricacy when observing slow rotators, especially those with a tumbling motion.
 A detailed description of the procedure of the photometric measurement is given by Pilcher.

 Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite and the NEOWISE mission of NASA's WISE space-telescope, Leona measures between 49.943 and 89.00 kilometers in diameter and its surface has an albedo between 0.02 and 0.085.
 CALL derived an albedo of 0.0318 and a diameter of 67.97 kilometers based on an absolute magnitude of 10.2.